-The standard weapons used in BBR are airsoft guns and "pretty" latex larp weapons.
+The standard weapons used in BBR are airsoft guns and "pretty" (non-fantasy inspired) latex or equivalent foam build larp weapons.
+For convenience, the rest of this text will refer to these weapons as "latex weapons".
 This includes larp arrows.
 Both latex weapons and airsoft guns cause the same amount of damage: one hit.
 A swarm of automatic fire also counts as one hit, despite the number of individual bullets that hit you.

 By default, everyone has one Hit Point (HP).
 If you lose all your HP you are neutralized.